-- 1. Exceptional or extraordinary circumstances apply to the property and result from lot size or shape, topography, or other circumstances over which the owners of the property have no control. - 2.
-The variance is necessary for the preservation of a property right of applicant substantially the same as owners of other property in the same zone or vicinity possess. - 3.
-The variance would not be materially detrimental to the purposes of the Ordinance, the Comprehensive Plan, or to property in the same zone or vicinity in which the property is located, or otherwise conflict with the objectives of any City policy. - 4.
+- Exceptional or extraordinary circumstances apply to the property and result from lot size or shape, topography, or other circumstances over which the owners of the property have no control. - The variance is necessary for the preservation of a property right of applicant substantially the same as owners of other property in the same zone or vicinity possess. - The variance would not be materially detrimental to the purposes of the Ordinance, the Comprehensive Plan, or to property in the same zone or vicinity in which the property is located, or otherwise conflict with the objectives of any City policy. - 4.
 Variance request is the minimum variance which would alleviate the hardship.

 Section 8.030 Procedure for Taking Action on a Variance or Conditional Use Application.

 The procedure for taking action on an application for a variance shall be as follows:

-- 1. A property owner may initiate a request for a variance or conditional use by filing an application with the City Manager, using forms prescribed pursuant to Article 10, Section 10.030. - 2.
-Before the Planning Commission may act on a variance or conditional use application, it shall hold a public hearing thereon, following procedure as established in Article 10, Section 10.070. - 3.
-Within 5 days after a decision as been rendered with reference to the application, the City Manager shall provide the applicant with written notice of the decision of the Commission.
+- A property owner may initiate a request for a variance or conditional use by filing an application with the City Manager, using forms prescribed pursuant to Article 10, Section 10.030. - Before the Planning Commission may act on a variance or conditional use application, it shall hold a public hearing thereon, following procedure as established in Article 10, Section 10.070.

+3. Within 5 days after a decision as been rendered with reference to the applicate Manager shall provide the applicant with written notice of the decision Commission.
 Section 8.040 Time Limit on a Permit.
 Authorization of a variance or conditional use shall be void after one year unless substantial construction has taken place.
 However, the Planning Commission may extend authorization for an additional year, on request.
+Manzan Includin ita Zoning Ordinance - Adopted March 6, 1996 g all Ordinance Amendments through August 31, 2018 Page 153 of 115